danfuzz/samizdat/doc/language-guide/04-operators.md

 performed.
 That is, `foo()` and `foo { block }` are both function calls, but plain `foo` is just a variable reference.

-As with list literal syntax, an argument whose type is a list can have its contents "interpolated" into a function call argument list by following the argument with a star.
+As with list literal syntax, an argument whose type is a generator or a collection (list, map, or string) can have its contents "interpolated" into a function call argument list by following the argument with a star.
 For example, `foo(bar, [1, 2]*)` means the same thing as `foo(bar, 1, 2)`.
-This works for all argument expressions (not just literals), so long as the expression evaluates to a list.
+This works for all argument expressions (not just literals), so long as the expression evaluates to an appropriate value.

-The expression to apply must be non-void.
+The expression to apply (before the open parenthesis) must be non-void.
 Per the above, it is valid for an argument to be void, but that stops the evaluation of the expression.

 #### Access collection &mdash; `expression[index, index, ...]`